Yuppie Psycho: Release

-Yuppie Psycho was released on April 15, 2019.
-A free update titled Yuppie Psycho: Executive Edition was released on the Nintendo Shop and Steam was released on October 29, 2020.
+The game was published by Neon Doctrine, which the developers felt was help them reach Asian markets for the game, particularly with the anime-styled graphics and Asian folklore elements.
+The developers noted that due to Korean streamers playing the game at launch, it became featured on Twitch front page helped spread word of mouth for it.
+The game sold the most in North American markets, primarily the United States.

 The game was initially planned to be released on PlayStation 4 and Xbox One which Baroque Decay stated that their research led to not much interest in those systems, and decided to release it on the Nintendo Switch first to see how it goes.
 The game was later released for the Xbox One, Xbox Series X on November 3, 2022.
 It was released on PlayStation 4 on January 11, 2023.

 Reception

 Yuppie Psycho received a score of 81/100 on review aggregate site Metacritic, indicating "generally favorable reviews".
 Danielle Riendeau of Vice praised the game's humour stating it was "very funny in its moment to moment" while finding that "not every story beat worked for me, though I found it mostly delightfully campy." and found themselves compelled to see it to the end.
 Kevin Lynn of Adventure Gamers praised the games satisfying puzzles and survival horror gameplay, and its amusing story, while noting that some of the stealth and survival mechanics were relatively shallow.
 A review from IGN Japan applauded the game's hybrid of horror and black comedy, but failed to create the tension that the Resident Evil series had, and that it failed to live up to theme's surviving the corporate world towards the end of the game.